Skykomish, Washington

 Skykomish is a town in King County, Washington, United States.
 The population was 161 as of the 2020 census, down from an estimated peak of "several thousand" in the 1920s.
+The town lies on the South Fork Skykomish River approximately 49 mi east of Everett on U.S. Route 2.
+It is surrounded by the Mount Baker–Snoqualmie National Forest and is in the foothills of the Cascade Mountains.